 How Do Appointments Work?

-An initial assessment consultation will last up to one hour and is tailored for each individual client.
+An initial assessment consultation will last up to 80-minutes and is tailored for each individual client.

 This usually involves: